nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 `Markdown text` like this indicates a command you can input, or a file name.
 For example, `this is a command you can enter` or `this_is_a_file.exe`.

 Within the `markdown text` you may see segments of text wrapped in `<chevrons>`.
-These chevrons indicate that this field in the command is to be replaced with your input.
+These chevrons indicate that this field in the command is a placeholder, to be replaced with your input.
 For example, a command `add <ingredient>` means you should enter the command `add apples`.

 #### [Back to table of contents](#table-of-contents)